-Depending on the severity of the break, your family doctor or the emergency room physician may recommend that you or your child be examined by an orthopedic surgeon.
+Depending on the severity of the break, your family doctor or the emergency room physician may recommend that you or your child see an orthopedic surgeon.

 What you can do

-It may be helpful to write a list that includes:
+It might be helpful to write a list that includes:

 - Detailed descriptions of your symptoms and the event that caused the injury